DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 ![](_img/InputJacks.png)

-All input jacks are located at the left side of the module, vertically.
+All input jacks are located at the left side of the module (arranged vertically).

 From top to bottom:

 **CLOCK** input jack can be patched (connected) to any clocking source module, or similar (may be a LFO, manual CV source, master or slave clock module), who produces +10V 1ms triggers (also named _pulses_), or analog voltage (BPM-CV technique, more stable and instant for variations).
 Clock source nature can be changed from module's SETUP, by pressing the SETUP button (located just above PATTERN mini-display).

-When set as analog BPM-CV, and connected, the LED is yellow.
+When set as analog BPM-CV, and patched, the LED is yellow.
 The internal frequency (and global tempo) is based by voltage conversion, like V/Oct, but 0V gives 120 BPM, +1V gives 240 BPM, -1V gives 60 BPM, and any voltage from -5V to +5V is considered as valid voltage prior to convert as internal frequency (Hz), and by this way, the global tempo.

-When set as pulse (either 32 PPQN, or 24 PPQN), the LED is cyan, the CLOCK input jack needs to receive **at least two consecutive triggers** in order to establish its internal frequency (Hz), and by this way, the global tempo.
+When set as pulse (either 32 PPQN, or 24 PPQN), and patched, the LED is cyan.
+The CLOCK input jack needs to receive **at least two consecutive triggers** in order to establish its internal frequency (Hz), and by this way, the global tempo.
 32 PPQN resolution was choosen as default to be coherent with _FroeZe_ sequencer module.
-24 PPQN is useful when used from DAW (VCV Rack 2 Pro, as DAW plugin).
+24 PPQN is useful when VCV Rack is used as plugin from DAW.

-For variable tempo in realtime, it will better to consider analog BPM-CV, rather than by pulses (digital), in order to avoid synchronization issues in your patch!
+:information_source: For variable tempos, in realtime, it will better to consider analog BPM-CV rather than by pulses (digital), in order to avoid synchronization issues in your patch!

-As soon as a frequency is established, this frequency is registered as "last known frequency", for standalone internal clock (when the CLOCK input jack is disconnected).
-By default, standalone internal clock is assumed as 120 BPM (2Hz).
+As soon as any frequency is established, this frequency is registered as "last known frequency", and will be used for standalone clock (when the CLOCK input jack is disconnected).
+By default, standalone clock is assumed as 2Hz / 120 BPM.

+:warning: Standalone frequency can't be manually changed.

 **RUN** input jack can be patched to any digital module capable to send +10V 1ms triggers, or +10V gate.
-From module's SETUP (access by pressing the SETUP button, located just above PATTERN mini-display), the TRACK 2 is indicating how the RUN input is working: as transport toggle (by triggers), or by continuous +10V gate (the sequencer pauses as soon as voltage falls to 0V).
+From module's SETUP (access by pressing the SETUP button, located just above PATTERN mini-display), the TRACK 2 is indicating how the RUN input is working: as transport toggle (by triggers), or by continuous (held) +10V gate (the sequencer runs while +10V gate is held, then pauses as soon as the gate voltage falls below +2V).

-:warning: While RUN jack is patched, and set as held gate mode, the transport (PLAY/PAUSE) momentary button is inoperative, this behavior is normal.
+:warning: While RUN jack is patched, and set as held gate mode (from module's SETUP), the transport (PLAY/PAUSE) momentary button becomes inoperative.
+This behavior is normal.

 **RESET** input jack can be patched to any digital module capable to send +10V 1ms triggers.
 When the RESET jack receives a trigger signal, all tracks return to the beginning of their respective sequences (this will be explained in the sequencer topic, below).